Norfeldt/ChatApp/README.md

 Haven't added many code comments since I try to use explaining names and logic.
 So it's easier for my colleagees and future me to participate in adding new features.

-Tend to write components for DRY or readability.
-Keep them in the same file until they are reusable, then they are moved to a `components` directory.

 like to use named exports since renaming with vscode is more safe.

 Did not focus on global state management and caching (only did a little caching to avoid requesting the same user information).

-Made a simple UI.
+Made a simple UI without a chat library.

 ### Firebase backend